dockersamples/msbuild-2025-docker-qualcomm-lab/3-building-multi-platform-images.md

     └─ linux/arm64       79fe963eee0a        245MB         57.4MB
     ```

+> [!TIP]
+> If you want to push the image to Docker Hub, update the image tag to include your Docker Hub username and add the `--push` flag.
+An example might be `docker build -t devreldemo/genai-app --platform=linux/arm64,linux/amd64 --push .`.

 ## Appendix A: Advanced multi-stage builds

 While it goes beyond the scope of this workshop, it's worth sharing an advanced capability when doing multi-platform builds.